DesantBucie/synthwave-bbedit/README.md

 ## Instalation

-Simply copy to `~/Library/Applications\ Support/BBEdit/Color\ Schemes/` or use install.sh
+Simply copy .bbColorScheme to `~/Library/Applications\ Support/BBEdit/Color\ Schemes/` or use .dmg

 Then open preferences (,+cmd) and select theme.